Carlos Corporán: Miami Marlins

 On May 25, 2016, Corporán signed a minor league contract with the Miami Marlins.
-He was released on August 1, 2016.
+In 37 appearances for the Triple-A New Orleans Zephyrs, he batted .195/.246/.348 with four home runs and 16 RBI.
+Corporán was released by the Marlins organization on August 1.

 Chicago Cubs

 On January 7, 2017, Corporán signed a minor league contract with the Chicago Cubs.
-He was released on April 29, 2017.
+He did not appear for the organization before he was released by the Cubs on May 2.

 Diablos Rojos del México

-On January 23, 2018, Corporán signed with the Diablos Rojos del México of the Mexican Baseball League.
-He was released on July 2, 2018.
+On January 23, 2018, Corporán signed with the Diablos Rojos del México of the Mexican League.
+In 39 games for the team, he slashed .259/.390/.336 with one home run and 20 RBI.
+Corporán was released by the Diablos on July 2.

 Personal life

 Corporán's 16-month-old son died on October 12, 2012.
 The Astros organization said that Carlos Corporán Jr. had undergone four heart surgeries since his birth in June 2011.
 The team released a statement offering its condolences to the Corporán family, calling the boy's battle with serious health issues "an inspiration to so many of us."